 Net weekly household income from self-employment includes the net weekly income from self-employment of both you and your spouse, civil partner or cohabitant.
 If a dependant child is has income from self-employment it is not taken into account.

-Income from some social welfare are taken into account.
+Income from some social welfare payments are taken into account.
+In 2014 all income from carer's payments is taken into account.
 However, the following payments are not taken into account: Child Benefit, Guardian’s Payment (Non-Contributory) and Guardian’s Payment (Contributory), Supplementary Welfare Allowance, Domiciliary Care Allowance and Foster Child Allowance.
-Part of the income from Carer's Allowance is taken into account.

 If you are getting maintenance, the total amount of your maintenance payment will be assessed as income for FIS.
 Only one FIS payment can be made in respect of any family, the parent from whom you are getting maintenance must not be getting FIS.

 A parent getting maintenance for a qualified child will also have that maintenance assessed for FIS.